bantoinese83/Amora/README.md

 - **Client**: Deployed to Vercel at `https://amora-mu.vercel.app`
 - **Webhooks**: Configured in Stripe Dashboard for production

-See `DEPLOYMENT_COMPLETE.md` for full deployment details.
+See [Production Deployment](#production-deployment) section below for full deployment details.

 ### Testing Payments